gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 The client code is then expected to strip the comment characters prior to passing the string to the eval function.

-The primary effect of this is that it prevents your JSON data from being stolen via a &lt;script&gt; tag.
+The primary effect of this is that it prevents your JSON data from being stolen via a `<script>` tag.
 If you normally expect your server to export JSON data in response to a direct XMLHTTPRequest, this technique would prevent attackers from executing an XSRF attack against your server and stealing the response data via one of the attacks linked to earlier.

-If you only intend your JSON data to be returned via an XMLHTTPRequest, wrapping the data in a block comment prevents someone from stealing it via a &lt;script&gt; tag.
+If you only intend your JSON data to be returned via an XMLHTTPRequest, wrapping the data in a block comment prevents someone from stealing it via a `<script>` tag.
 If you are using JSON as the data format exposed by your own services and don't intend servers in other domains to use it, then there is no reason not to use this technique.
 It might keep your data safe even in the event that an attacker manages to forge a cookie.

 #### Protecting Your Mashup

 You should also use the XSRF cookie-duplication countermeasure if you're exposing services for other mashups to use.
 However, if you're building a JSONP service that you want to expose publicly, the second comment-block technique we just described will be a hindrance.

-The reason is that the comment-wrapping technique works by totally disabling support for &lt;script&gt; tags.
+The reason is that the comment-wrapping technique works by totally disabling support for `<script>` tags.
 Since that is at the heart of JSONP, it disables that technique.
 If you are building a web service that you want to be used by other sites for in-browser mashups, then this technique would prevent that.

 Conversely, be very careful if you're building mashups with someone else's site!
-If your application is a "JSON consumer" fetching data from a different domain via dynamic &lt;script&gt; tags, you are exposed to any vulnerabilities they may have.
+If your application is a "JSON consumer" fetching data from a different domain via dynamic `<script>` tags, you are exposed to any vulnerabilities they may have.
 If their site is compromised, your application could be as well.
 Unfortunately, with the current state of the art, there isn't much you can do about this.
-After all -- by using a &lt;script&gt; tag, you're trusting their site.
+After all -- by using a `<script>` tag, you're trusting their site.
 You just have to be sure that your trust is well-placed.

 In other words, if you have critical private information on your own server, you should probably avoid in-browser JSONP-style mashups with another site.
 Instead, you might consider building your server to act as a relay or proxy to the other site.
 With that technique, the browser only communicates with your site, which allows you to use more rigorous protections.
 It may also provide you with an additional opportunity to inspect strings for evil code.